 The Deepest Sleep in the World

 Available from April 2023 is an experience like no other on Earth!
 Journey your way down through an abandoned Victorian slate mine to reach the remote off-grid adventure camp of Deep Sleep.
-Set a staggering 1,375 vertical feet below the mountains of Snowdonia above, this is the deepest underground sleep on the planet... by far.
+Set a staggering 1,375 vertical feet below the mountains of Snowdonia, this is the deepest underground sleep on the planet...by far.

 Cabins Exterior